 ISC is a broad-based degree that provides principles and skills that are highly sought after by companies hiring the next generation of communication professionals.
 (Offered through Global Campus, WSU Vancouver and WSU Everett only.)

 The Minor in Communication requires a minimum of 18 hours, nine of which must be at the 300-400 level.
 Nine hours of upper-division work must be taken in residence at WSU or through WSU-approved education abroad or educational exchange course.
+Students may apply to certify in the minor after they have certified in a major outside the Murrow College of Communication, completed 60 credits, and have obtained a WSU GPA of 2.7 or better.

 The minor in Sports Communication requires a minimum of 18 hours.
 Four of the six courses required for the minor must be from the College of Communication.